universelabs/universe/ROADMAP.md

 ## Goals

-- [ ] Abstraction of private key, key assets, passwords and usernames on both the traditional web2.0 and NEW decentralized web3.0 for end users.
+- [ ] Decentralized Login (DLI) - Make login as secure as public key encryption and easier to use than passwords.
-- [ ] Become the largest blockchain agnostic edge/node and key management network.
+- [ ] Become the largest blockchain agnostic key management network.
 - [ ] Offer the best UX for DApp key management.
-- [ ] Build and maintain software, hardware, and a peer-to-peer protocol for handling transactions across the network.
+- [ ] Build and maintain software and a peer-to-peer protocol for handling transactions across the network.
 - [ ] Build a large community of open source developers who contribute and integrate Universe's API & SDK.

 ## Execution to date (5 sprints)